Permanent residents are taxed on their worldwide income whereas non-permanent residents are taxed on their Japanese-sourced income.

 Employment income is basically considered to arise at the location in which employment services are rendered.
 Therefore, salary, wage, bonus, or similar remuneration paid to an employee for services performed in Japan is generally considered Japanese-sourced income.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to file and pay tax in Japan.
-Generally, Japan’s double tax treaties are in line with the OECD Model Treaty with respect to the tax-exempt treatment of foreign employees temporarily working in Japan.
+Generally, Japan’s double tax treaties are in line with the Organization for Economic Co-operation and Development (OECD) Model Treaty with respect to the tax-exempt treatment of foreign employees temporarily working in Japan.
 The Japanese tax authorities currently do not adopt the economic employer approach.

-For residents, net taxable income is taxed at graduated rates ranging from 5.105 percent to 45.945 percent as national income tax, plus 10 percent local inhabitant tax.
-Non-residents are subject to national income tax at a flat rate of 20.42 percent.
-(Note: starting from 2013, surtax of 2.1% on national income tax amount is added for 25 years.)
+For residents, net taxable income is taxed at graduated rates ranging from 5 (5.105) to 45 (45.945) percent as national income tax, plus 10 percent local inhabitant tax*1.
+Non-residents are subject to national income tax at a flat rate of 20 (20.42) percent.
+(Note: starting from 2013, surtax of 2.1 percent on national income tax amount is added for 25 years.)

 If compensation is paid through an onshore payroll, the employer is required to withhold income tax on the payments.
 If the employer of non-residents has an office or place of business in Japan and Japanese-sourced compensation is paid to non-residents outside Japan, the employer is required to withhold non-resident income tax on payments.